Mechanical Engineering

 Offered Fall Semester Only; Lecture hours:3,Lab:2

-Modeling and analysis of dynamic systems consisting of mechanical, electrical, and fluid elements.
+Modeling and analysis of dynamic systems consisting of mechanical, electrical and fluid elements.
 Frequency response methods.
 Sampled data systems.
 Experimental system identification.
 Co-Requisites: MECH 405L.
 Prerequisites: MATH 212, MECH 222, MECH 252, and ECEG 205.

 MECH 420.
-Solar Energy Conversion.
-1 Credit.
+Solar Energy Conversion. .5-1 Credits.

 Fundamental aspects of the design and operation of solar energy conversion systems including photovoltaics, solar thermal power, solar heating and chemical fuel production.
 Prerequisite: MECH 312 or permission of the instructor.
 Crosslisted as MECH 620.